-The RSO sold by Discovery Garden is intended for inhalation only.
-If, however you have purchased other RSO brands intended for ingestion, the following calculations may be helpful.
+The RSO sold by Discovery Garden is intended for inhalation.
+If, however you decide to consume it orally and would like to dilute the RSO for easier or more accurate dosing the following calculations may be helpful.

 RSO mixes best with a fat such as olive oil or melted coconut oil